 Since the 1970s, and particularly in the past two decades, society has become increasingly more rigid in their politicisation.
 Those who primarily identify with the political right have become entrenched in their positions on numerous political issues; the same is true for those on the left.
 The two sides rarely mix in our current culture, and when an individual enters a group who holds views that oppose the majority, they are almost always subject to a unilateral group dismissal.

 Dr. Jonathan Haidt delivering a TED talk.

-Jonathan Haidt, a social psychologist who teaches business ethics at New York University’s Stern School of Business, has focused much of his research programme around the morals that motivate political choices.
+Jonathan Haidt, a social psychologist who teaches business ethics at NYU’s Stern School of Business, has focused much of his research programme around the morals that motivate political choices.
 Dr. Haidt’s research has determined that the political choices of individuals are becoming increasingly tied to their moral compasses.